awsdocs/aws-systems-manager-user-guide/doc_source/tagging-automations.md

 ## Adding tags to automations \(command line\)<a name="tagging-automations-add-cli"></a>

 Using your preferred command line tool, run the following command to add tags to an automation when it starts\.
+Replace each *example resource placeholder* with your own information\.

 ------
 #### [ Linux & macOS ]